IdolFest/event-website/README.md

-# Welcome to the NW IdolFest Website!
+# Welcome to th IdolFest Event Website!

-This is the repo for https://nwidolfest.com/.
+This is the repo for [DOMAIN GOES HERE].
 It runs off of Gatsby with a Material UI theme and is currently deployed on GitHub Pages.

 ## Set Up